AliSafari-IT/asm-fs/docs/ChangeLogs/2024-12-16_contact-form-enhancement.md

 # Contact Form Enhancement - December 16, 2024

+Date: 16 Dec 2024

+## Summary

+This change enhances the contact form by making it accessible to all users, regardless of authentication status.

 ## Changes

-### 🔄 Refactor: Remove Login Requirement from Contact Form
+### 🚀 New Feature: Accessible Contact Form

 - Made the contact form accessible to all users, regardless of authentication status
 - Auto-fill form fields for logged-in users while maintaining manual input for non-authenticated users
 - Simplified component state management